Pierre Berton: Public intellectual

 The Pierre Berton Show was a popular television show owing to famous guests from Canada and around the world.
 In the 1968–1969 season, Berton interviewed from the United States the burlesque entertainer Gypsy Rose Lee, the actress Sharon Tate, the pornographer Bob Guccione, the "playmate novelist" Alice Denham, the actor Charlton Heston, and Rachel Jones (an airline stewardess who was presented at the time as one of the co-authors of the bestselling 1967 pseudo-memoir Coffee, Tea or Me? detailing her supposed erotic history).
 That season, Canadian guests included the singer Neil Young, Montreal mayor Jean Drapeau, the journalist Laurier LaPierre, the columnist Peter C. Newman and the feminist activist June Callwood.
 In early 1969, Berton's show aired a five-part series called The Indian Revolution, about the emerging Red Power movement.
 One of the episodes, The Rape of the Languages, featured an early expose of the residential schools.
 Berton interviewed several First Nations people in support of his thesis that indigenous peoples had been "beaten, starved, and otherwise punished by church and federal schools".
 The choice of guests and themes that season reflected what had become the show's main focus, namely a mixture of "celebrities, sex, and social justice".
 In July 1969, Berton had the telephone removed from his house in Kleinburg, and claimed he was leaving for Mexico.
 He spent the summer of 1969 writing his railroad epic, which came to be divided into two volumes owing to its length with his work finally being finished in December 1969.

-In 1971 Berton interviewed Bruce Lee, the famous martial artist's only surviving television interview.
+In 1971, Berton interviewed Bruce Lee, the famous martial artist's only surviving television interview.
 Berton's television career included spots as host and writer on My Country, The Great Debate, Heritage Theatre, The Secret of My Success and The National Dream.
-From 1966 to 1984, Berton and long-time collaborator Charles Templeton made the daily syndicated radio debate show Dialogue, based first at CFRB and later at CKEY.
+From 1966 to 1983, Berton and long-time collaborator Charles Templeton made the daily syndicated radio debate show Dialogue, based first at CFRB and later at CKEY.
+Previously, in the late-1950s and early-1960s, Berton and Templeton had separately presented 20 commentaries a week for All-Canada Radio, a national radio syndication service.
+The segments generally ran between 40 and 75 seconds and dealt with current affairs, editorials and other topical subjects.